Stochastic calculus: Stratonovich integral

 is also used to denote the Stratonovich integral.

 Applications

 An important application of stochastic calculus is in mathematical finance, in which asset prices are often assumed to follow stochastic differential equations.
 For example, the Black–Scholes model prices options as if they follow a geometric Brownian motion, illustrating the opportunities and risks from applying stochastic calculus.

+Stochastic integrals

+Besides the classical Itô and Fisk–Stratonovich integrals, many other notions of stochastic integrals exist, such as the Hitsuda–Skorokhod integral, the Marcus integral, and the Ogawa integral.